intel-analytics/ipex-llm/python/orca/example/learn/pytorch/cifar10/README.md

 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster:

 ```
-conda create -n zoo python=3.7  # "zoo" is conda environment name, you can use any name you like.
+conda create -n orca python=3.7  # "orca" is conda environment name, you can use any name you like.
-conda activate zoo
+conda activate orca
 pip install torch
 pip install torchvision
 pip install matplotlib

 # For bigdl backend:
-pip install analytics-zoo  # 0.10.0.dev3 or above
+pip install bigdl-orca
 pip install jep==3.9.0
 pip install six cloudpickle

 # For torch_distributed backend:
-pip install analytics-zoo[ray]  # 0.10.0.dev3 or above
+pip install bigdl-orca

 # For spark backend
 pip install bigdl-orca